 A production index for oil and gas properties is the number of years derived by dividing remaining reserves by current production.
-The production index for the Trust properties based on the reserve report prepared by independent petroleum engineers as of December 31, 2019, is approximately 9.8 years.
+The production index for the Trust properties based on the reserve report prepared by independent petroleum engineers as of December 31, 2020, is approximately 10.1 years.

-The following information under this Item 2 is based upon data and information, including audited computation statements, furnished to the Trustee by BROG and Riverhill Energy.
+The following information under this Item 2 is based upon data and information, including audited computation statements, furnished to the Trustee by Blackbeard, the owner of the Waddell Ranch properties and BROG, the former owner of the Waddell Ranch properties, and Riverhill Energy, the owner of the Texas Royalty properties.